Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge

 In the United States, where Thanksgiving is held on the fourth Thursday in November, officials issued similar warnings.
 Last week, the United States hit an all-time high in new coronavirus cases, exceeding 80,000 in a day for the first time.

-In an interview with CBS News earlier this month, the nation’s leading infectious-disease expert, Anthony S. Fauci, warned that Thanksgiving events could led to new cases.
+In an interview with CBS News earlier this month, the nation’s leading infectious-disease expert, Anthony S. Fauci, warned that Thanksgiving events could lead to new cases.

-“That is unfortunately a risk, when you have people coming from out of town, gathering together in an indoor setting,” he said.
-“It is unfortunate, because that’s such a sacred part of American tradition."
+“That is, unfortunately, a risk, when you have people coming from out of town, gathering together in an indoor setting,” he said.
+“It is unfortunate, because that’s such a sacred part of American tradition.”

 But in both Canada and the United States, messaging around how to celebrate has been muddled, with officials at different levels of government offering seemingly conflicting guidance.
 Ontario Premier Doug Ford described his own holiday plans, then appeared to change them after critics pointed out that they contradicted his own government’s advice to celebrate only with those in one’s immediate household.